Judge Punya Udchachon, who read the verdict, said the court voted five to four to dismiss Prime Minister Srettha Thavisin.

 Thai Prime Minister Srettha Thavisin has been dismissed.
 Photo: CNA

-The dismissal of Prime Minister Srettha Thavisin after less than a year in power means that parliament must convene to elect a new prime minister.
+The dismissal of Prime Minister Srettha Thavisin after less than a year in power means that Parliament must convene to elect a new Prime Minister.

-Speaking to the media after the verdict, Prime Minister Srettha Thavisin said he “accepted” the court’s decision to remove him from office but was saddened to hear that he had been accused of being an unethical prime minister.
+Speaking to the media after the verdict, Prime Minister Srettha Thavisin said he “accepted” the court’s decision to remove him from office but was saddened to hear he had been accused of being an unethical prime minister.
 He added that he had done his best and worked honestly.

 “The appointment of the second defendant (Pichit) shows that the first defendant (Srettha) is dishonest and has violated ethical standards,” Mr Punya added.